A partial defense of algebraic relationalism: Cases for Algebraicism

-Multi-field algebras overcome the following two prima facie technical difficulties.
-First, as I have explained, it is difficult to replace the scalar field by other fields because the former is algebraically well-behaved and well understood.
+There are two technical obstacles for develop multi-field algebras.
+First, as I have explained in Section 3.1, it is difficult to replace the scalar field by other fields.
 Secondly, different physical fields have diverse mathematical forms.
 For example, the electromagnetic field is a one-form, the fermion fields are spinor fields, and the metric field is a tensor field.
-So how can we put them into one algebraic structure?
+So how can we put them all into one algebraic structure?
 What should be the algebraic operations that apply to different fields?